MicrosoftDocs/azure-dev-docs/articles/python/tutorial-deploy-python-web-app-azure-container-apps-02.md

 ### [VS Code](#tab/vscode-aztools)

-To follow these steps, install the [Azure Databases extension][26].
+To follow these steps require the [Azure Databases extension][26] for VS Code.

 :::row:::
     :::column span="2":::
         **Step 1.** Start the PostgreSQL create task.